stevedya/wagtail-basic-portfolio/README.md

 ## Running the project
+This project uses docker for it's virtual enviroment.
-in your terminal run in this project directory
+To spin up the virtual container go to your terminal and run in this project directory.

 ```bash
 make build